Kashida

-Kashida or kasheeda (کَشِیدَه, lit. 'extended' or 'stretched' or 'lengthened'), also known as tatweel or tatwīl (تَطْوِيل), is a type of justification in written Arabic and in some descendant cursive scripts in which the line connecting letters is extended.
+Kashida or kasheeda (کَشِیدَه, lit. 'extended' or 'stretched' or 'lengthened'), also known as tatweel or tatwīl (تَطْوِيل), is a type of justification in written Arabic scripts, in which the line connecting letters is extended.
 In contrast to white-space justification, which increases the length of a line of text by expanding spaces between words or individual letters, kasheeda creates justification by elongating characters at certain points.
 Kasheeda justification can be combined with white-space justification.

 The analog in European (Latin-based) typography (expanding or contracting letters to improve spacing) is sometimes called expansion, and falls within microtypography.
-Kasheeda is considerably easier and more flexible, however, because Arabic–Persian scripts feature prominent horizontal strokes, whose lengths are accordingly flexible.
+Kashida is considerably easier and more flexible, however, because Arabic–Persian scripts feature prominent horizontal strokes, whose lengths are accordingly flexible.

 For example, al-ḥamdu and Raḥīm with and without kasheeda may look like the following: